abhishekcheckmarx-maker/VulnerableApp/remediation/README.md

 # Security Remediation Guide

 This directory contains detailed instructions on how to fix each security vulnerability found in the Vulnerable Web Application.
+Demo

 ## Directory Structure